camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

   task.getId(),
   "externalWorkerId",
-  "Address could not be validated: Address database not reachable",     // errorMessage 1,                                                                    // retries 10L * 60L * 1000L);                                                   // retryTimeout
+  "Address could not be validated: Address database not reachable",     // errorMessage "Super long error details",                                           // errorDetails 1,                                                                    // retries 10L * 60L * 1000L);                                                   // retryTimeout

+// ... other activities

+externalTaskService.getExternalTaskErrorDetails(task.getId());
 ```

 A failure is reported for the locked task such that it can be retried once more after 10 minutes.
 The process engine does not decrement retries itself.
 Instead, such a behavior can be implemented by setting the retries to `task.getRetries() - 1` when reporting a failure.

+At the moment when error details are required, they are queried from the service using separate method.

 ### Reporting BPMN Error